Common Signs and Symptoms of Anorexia Nervosa

 Living with anorexia nervosa can be a challenging experience.
 Those struggling with the condition need to seek professional help, including therapy and medical treatment.
 These often include:

 Nutrition education and support are also crucial in the recovery process.
-A registered dietitian can work with the individual to develop a healthy meal plan and provide guidance on safe weight restoration.
+A registered dietitian can help an individual develop a healthy meal plan and provide guidance on safe weight restoration.

 In addition to professional help, there are also several things that friends and family can do to support a loved one with anorexia nervosa.